mountaineerbr/shellChatGPT/README.md

 *1.* Download a binary of `localai` for your system from [Mudler's release GitHub repo](https://github.com/mudler/LocalAI/releases).

-*2.* Run `localai run --help` to check comamnd line options and environment variables.
+*2.* Run `localai run --help` to check command line options and environment variables.

 *3.* Set up `$GALLERIES` before starting up the server: